Panasonic LF1 Comparison Review

 The Panasonic Lumix DMC-LF1 is a fixed lens compact camera that was revealed to the public in April 2013 and is equipped with a 1/1.7-inch sensor.
 It offers a resolution of 12 megapixel.

 Is the Panasonic LF1 a good camera?
-The LF1 has a Camera Elo of 1633.
+The LF1 has a Camera Elo of 1668.
 This rating puts the LF1 below average of all prime lens compact cameras.
-In terms of its sensor size category (small sensor cameras), the LF1 also ranks below average. – Well, the Panasonic LF1 is more than 6 years old, and there have been many other good digital cameras released since 2013.
+In terms of its sensor size category (small sensor cameras), the LF1 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Panasonic LF1 is more than 10 years old, and there have been many other good digital cameras released since 2013.

 |Fixed lens compact camera|